mahajanankur/boxq/docs/performance.md

 # Performance Guide

-Optimization and scaling strategies for Enterprise SQS. ⚡
+Optimization and scaling strategies for BoxQ. ⚡

 ## 📊 Table of Contents